REEHAPOUDYAL/Medi-AI/README.md

-# SocialOS-AI
+# MediAI
-Omnichannel AI agent focused on growth, retention, and engagement.
+Omnichannel AI RAG and GraphRAG focused on Medical knowledge.